 And, hey, why not?
 Twickenham is their office, and the piano is the water cooler, so what else would the grunts talk about as another work day begins?

 Just seconds into the day’s tapes the discussion goes right into the Cream farewell concert that aired on BBC the evening before.
 And with it, it’s the Beatles’ first reasonable reference point* for their eventual film.
 Or, at least, a great example of what they didn’t want to do.

 The documentary is, in fact, really lousy — I watched the whole damn thing in prepping this post.
 Cream, as a band, is great.
 But what a terrible program, from the seizure-inducing cuts to the wildly melodramatic narration and ridiculous band interviews.
 The camera’s always on the wrong thing, the songs aren’t complete, there’s continuity errors and it’s just an effort to get through.
-(Try it yourself here!
-This playlist should cover it all across several clips.
-The full concert seems to come and go off the internet quite a bit.)
+Try it yourself here!

 “Ginger Baker’s was the only interesting interview,” Lindsay-Hogg said to Paul, explaining that he himself is “really uncoordinated” and learned a bit of drum technique from Baker.